 As the leaves change and the crisp fall air sets in, New England becomes one of the most beautiful regions in the country.
-Residents of Connecticut and Massachusetts flock outdoors to enjoy apple picking, hiking, pumpkin festivals, football games, and scenic foliage drives.
-While fall is a season of fun and tradition, it also brings an increase in personal injuries related to outdoor activities.
+People in Connecticut and Massachusetts love to go outside.
+They enjoy apple picking, hiking, pumpkin festivals, football games, and drives to see the fall colors.
+Fall is a season of fun and tradition.
+However, it also sees more personal injuries from outdoor activities.
 At Jonathan Perkins Injury Lawyers, we see firsthand how quickly a pleasant outing can turn into a serious accident.

 Why Fall in New England Increases the Risk of Accidents